kamaldeen91/qsp-modeling-with-python/README.md

 ##

 ### Assignment :syringe:
-Run the single, multiple and multple does with delay simulations for intravenous :syringe: version of my_model given by
+Run the single, multiple does (with and without delay) simulations for intravenous :syringe: version of my_model given by

 ```python
 def intravenous_model(y, t, ka, K, K12, K21, F):